 In some cases, the nature of an incident differs from the organisation it could be a major incident or a minor one depending on the impact produced.

 Some of the examples for the incidents are:

 - Facing issues in the delivery of email

 - Incident closure

 Problem management is the process, which helps to reduce the business impact on service disruption and future disruptions.
-It helps to identify the root cause of the error in IT infrastructure, which is often referred as incident.
+It helps to identify the root cause of the error in IT infrastructure, which is often referred to as an incident.
 The disruptions faced by the user can be different occurrences of a problem.
-When you are able to find the root cause for the incidents, you can also eliminate recurring incidents in future.
+When you are able to find the root cause for the incidents, you can also eliminate recurring incidents in the future.

 When the user reports for a problem, the help desk technicians must check with the known error database.
 If the reported problem has a workaround or solution, it is a known error.